prasadashu/ansible_monolithic_hadoop/README.md

 ## Repository details

 - The Hadoop user password is to be passed at run time.
 - The Hadoop username is *hadoopusr*.
-(Will make this dynaminc)
+(Will make this dynamic)
 - Below are the configurations applied to the playbook.
 - These configurations can be modified in the `host_vars/hadoop_monolithic_server` file.

-**NOTE:** Do check for dependencies before making any changes to the configurations!
+### NOTE: Do check for dependencies before making any changes to the configurations!

 ### 1. Hadoop version
 - The default version of Hadoop set to install is **hadoop-2.8.0**.